key4hep/k4geo/FCCee/IDEA/compact/README.md

 Based on o1_v03, but updated vertex detector and silicon wrapper:

 February 2026: Added feature to have part of the vertex barrel sensors insensitive in thickness (relevant if epi-layer is not same size as sensor thickness).
 This is especially relevant for the ultra-light curved vertex variant, which only has 10 µm active thickness (TPSCo 65 nm process).
 In the curved vertex detector variant, the curved sensors can be approximated by trapezoids such that Conformal tracking (from CLD) could be used to evaluate the performance.
+Furthermore, the fraction of area that is sensitive is increased by about 2.5% by removing the insensitive volumes corresponding to 'auxiliary pads' (see ALICE ITS3 TDR).
 The silicon wrapper is completely revamped.
 It has a more efficient volume hierarchy and thus enabling to use a detailed sensor description (each sensor is 4x4 cm^2 in size).
 There are two barrel layers and two disks per side which together make sure that in almost the complete detector coverage one gets at least one hit.
 The total area of sensors is reduced compared to the o1_v03 version.